prisma/prisma1/docs/1.1/04-Reference/04-Clusters/01-Overview.md

 ## Authentication

 Clusters are secured using public/private key pairs.
 The cluster knows the public key.
 The private key is known locally by the Prisma CLI and used to generate _cluster tokens_.
-These cluster tokens are used to authenticate requests against the cluster (e.g. an invokation of `prisma deploy`) which can then be validated by the cluster using the public key.
+These cluster tokens are used to authenticate requests against the cluster (e.g. an invocation of `prisma deploy`) which can then be validated by the cluster using the public key.

 <!--
 ![](https://imgur.com/SmHhGDD.png)